BrianBland/feemarketsim/README.md

 -randomness=0.1                 # Gaussian noise level (0.0-1.0)
 -scenario=all                   # Scenario selection
--graph                          # Generate visualization charts -no-aimd                        # Use standard EIP-1559 instead of AIMD
+-graph                          # Generate visualization charts -log-scale                      # Use logarithmic scale for Y-axis in charts -no-aimd                        # Use standard EIP-1559 instead of AIMD
                                 # Sets: alpha=0, beta=1, gamma=1, delta=0, window-size=1
                                 # Cannot be combined with those individual flags